đŸȘ™

 Bitcoin is secured by energy itself.

 Every block is discovered through proof-of-work: trillions of mathematical hashes that require real energy to compute.
 That energy expenditure anchors Bitcoin to the physical world.
 It creates an unforgeable chain of history.
-No shortcut, no political decree, no insider privilege can rewrite it.

 Every two weeks, the network automatically recalibrates the hardness of its puzzle so that blocks keep arriving roughly every ten minutes—no matter how many people join the network, no matter how much energy is thrown at it.

-Bitcoin adapts to the world, but cannot be diluted by it.
+Bitcoin adapts to the world but cannot be diluted by it.

 This is why it is often described as “digital gold”: